Bhabananda Deka: Editor of journals and magazines

-Deka was first offered the editorship of a literary journal Ami in the year 1948 when he was an eighth standard school student at Barpeta Government High School.
-His first foray into editing was a tremendous success, leading to more such editing offers during later years in his life.
-Because of his love and dedication to the cause of Assamese literature, he accepted several such editing offers while he was at the peak of his professional career as a leading college professor and India government's top bureaucrat.
+Deka was offered the editorship of a literary journal Ami in the year 1948 when he was an eighth standard school student at Barpeta Government High School.
+His foray into editing was a success, leading to more editing offers during later years in his life.
+Because of his love and dedication to the cause of Assamese literature, he accepted several such editing offers while he was at the peak of his professional career as a college professor and India government's bureaucrat.
 He jointly edited an iconic literary journal Udaygiri in 1964 while he was a college teacher.
-Almost all the top Assamese poets, essayists and story-writers of the time were regular contributors in this famous journal.
-He also discovered several new literary talents and established them in the literary world by highlighting their works in his edited journal.
-His co-editor of this iconic journal was famous Assamese literary critic Prof. Rammal Thakuria.
-He was also the editor of several other literary and philosophical journals and magazines including Rastrajyoti and Gobinda.
+Almost all the top Assamese poets, essayists and story-writers of the time were regular contributors in this journal.
+He discovered several new literary talents and established them in the literary world by highlighting their works in his edited journal.
+His co-editor of this journal was Assamese literary critic Prof. Rammal Thakuria.
+He was the editor of several other literary and philosophical journals and magazines including Rastrajyoti and Gobinda.
 Rashtrajyoti was the first bilingual literary journal combining two of major Indian languages Hindi and Assam, and it received nationwide success for its innovative journalism.